Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-The book's original chapters have been updated and expanded, with the structure modified to ensure the book is beneficial to both physiologists and surgeons.
-This book is written for neurosurgeons, neurophysiologists, neurologists, anesthesiologists, interventional neuroradiologists, orthopedic surgeons and plastic surgeons.
+The second edition features a surgical procedure section, which focuses on specific surgical procedures and the type of monitoring used during these procedures.
+The original chapters have been updated, expanded, and the structure modified to ensure the book is beneficial to both physiologists and surgeons.
+This book is written for neurosurgeons, neurophysiologists, neurologists, anesthesiologists, interventional neuroradiologists, orthopedic surgeons, and plastic surgeons.

 - Provides a valuable educational tool that describes the theoretical and practical aspects of intraoperative monitoring through example

-- Presents in-depth descriptions of the most advanced techniques in intraoperative neurophysiological monitoring, along with guidelines for the management of neuroanesthesia during MEP monitoring
+- Presents in-depth descriptions of the most advanced techniques in intraoperative neurophysiological monitoring and mapping

 - Features a surgical procedures section that focuses on specific surgical procedures and the type of monitoring used during these procedures